HiddenAnonymous/Androx/README.md

 An ethical hacking couse for beginners.

-The full course of Androx will be available soon in an apk with a lot of subjects, tricks and an amazing hacker look.
+The course brings 10 subjects one of them is tricks, more subjects and tricks will be added to this course in the next updates.

 # Installation